SAFETY FIRST: We're taking extra measures to ensure your children are safe in our school. More details

 Any photographs or videos taken by parents, carers and relatives at school productions, sports days or other events are for the enjoyment of individual families.
 They must not be used in any way that could potentially place a child at risk.
 This would include publishing images in any form of print or on the internet including social networking sites.
 This is emphasised before concerts and shows etc and where practical a record of parents and relatives taking photographs or videos is made.

-We will have an outstanding safeguarding practise that identifies concern and risk, and will be able to refer as appropriate.
+We will have an outstanding safeguarding practice that identifies concern and risk, and will be able to refer as appropriate.
+Our students will feel safe and know who to talk to about their concerns.